-One pose that can be very helpful when the urge to binge comes on, or even mid-binge, is Tree Pose.
+One pose that can be very helpful is tree pose.
 This balancing pose requires focus and is best performed with a strong sense of the ground.
-Literally grounding one’s self during a binge urge or episode may, with practice, reduce the urge and lessen the impact of the binge.
+Literally grounding one’s self during a strong urge to use eating disorder behaviors may, with practice, reduce urges and triggers.

 Vrksasana (Tree Pose)

 1) Start Standing (use a wall for support if you need it)

 2) Root through your right leg and place your left foot on your ankle, calf, or inner thigh (AVOID PLACING YOUR FOOT AT YOUR KNEE).

 3) Keep hands at hips, heart center, or extend your arms to the sky.

 4) Stay for 5-10 even breaths and switch to the other side.

 Do this pose with your child any time you notice your child is feeling emotionally dysregulated, anxious, or dissociated.
 This is not a competition – it’s OK if you can only get your foot to your ankle.
 It’s OK if you wobble and topple.
 Just keep practicing together, breathing deeply and focusing on the ground beneath your foot as a stabilizing force.
 Build your toolbox of coping behaviors throughout eating disorder treatment to support your child into recovery.

 Give these printable worksheets to grow more confident, calm and resilient and feel better, fast!